erincascioli/202-Class-Demos-Spring-2025/README.md

 It contains up-to-date code from anything demonstrated during class sessions.

 Look closely through the code for extensive comments of what the code does and why it's coded that way.

+It contains a 2D project and a 3D project, similar to your own 202 repositories.
+Scenes contain different "projects", or aspects of the class.